Vanier Canada Graduate Scholarship

 - Submit a Response of Offer to Vanier directly to accept your award.

-- Once processed, a Confirmation of Commencement Form will appear on your ResearchNet account for you to complete
+- Once processed, a Confirmation of Commencement Form will appear on your ResearchNet account two months before your start date for you to complete

 - Email the completed Confirmation of Commencement form to the Vanier Secretariat at email@example.com